Skip to main content

 Step-by-Step Process

-1. Prepare your project image
+1. Prepare your project screenshot

-2. Add your image to the repository
+2. Add your screenshot to the repository

-• Place it in: src/data/app-images/your-project-name.png
+• Place it in: src/data/app-screenshots/your-project-name.jpg

 3. (Optional) Add your project icon/logo